Olivia Chang

 I designed 2 manuals, for the main wheelchair product and for a tricycle attachment addition.
 I also created an style guide to inform future illustration work at Kyaro.

-What I Learned
+What I Would Do Differently:

-What I Would Do Differently: I would have tested the assumption that providing more detailed repair information would increase the likelihood of repair.
-One way to do this could have been to follow up with caregivers a few months later to see if the manual influenced their behavior.
+In the future, I'd have tested the assumption that providing more detailed repair information would increase the likelihood of repair.
+Ideally, I would have followed up with caregivers a few months later to see if the manual influenced their behavior.